rroland10/dex223-bug-bounty/FAQ.md

 ## Emergency Questions

 ### What if I find a critical vulnerability being exploited?
-1. **Contact us immediately** via email or Telegram
+1. **Open a GitHub issue immediately** with "CRITICAL" in the title
 2. **Don't publicly disclose** the vulnerability
 3. **Provide minimal details** needed for immediate response
 4. **Follow our coordinated disclosure process**

 ### What if my report is urgent?
 For urgent issues:
-- Send email with "URGENT" in subject to contact@dex223.io
+- Open a GitHub issue with "URGENT" in the title
 - Post in Telegram security channel (for critical issues only)
 - We'll respond as quickly as possible